mylesalamb/TauOS/README.md

 * BASH, other shells will probably work as well
 * GNU Make, I use some GNU specific stuff so other varients of Make will probably not work
-* ARM cross-compiler, although you can get that through `./build.sh toolchain`
+* ARM cross-compiler, although you can get that through `./tau.sh get toolchain`
 * x86 C Compiler, for tools shipped with the project

 ## Resources Used